v-rgrace/Viva/Viva/goals/goals-retirement.md

 ## How will the deprecation affect your organization?

 Here's what to expect.
-You can refer to this article and to the [frequently asked questions](goals-retirement-faq.md) to understand how to minimize disruption to your workflows and transition as smoothly as possible.
+You can refer to this article and to the [FAQ](goals-retirement-faq.md) to understand how to minimize disruption to your workflows and transition as smoothly as possible.

 - **Continued Access:** Viva Goals will continue to be available to our existing customers until December 31, 2025, to ensure time for a planned transition to other OKR solutions.
 Until the retirement date, Microsoft will continue to provide support through security patches and critical bug fixes.